Aibel365/python-app-template/.github/pull_request_template.md

 - chore: Some useful that what you have done, refactor/docs, forcing new build etc

 ### All PR need release label
+:writing_hand: You need to add below labels first by selecting settings icon & 'Edit labels' option (which you see on the right side when creating a Pull Request) and then select one among those-

 Select between:
 - release-auto - for following semver